JetBrains/intellij-sdk-docs/topics/basics/getting_started/theme/themes_customize.md

 ### Theme Reference Implementations

-When learning new syntax, it is often useful to have some existing implementations for reference.
+When learning a new syntax, it is often useful to have some existing implementations for reference.
 For example, refer to the [Theme description file](%gh-ic%/platform/platform-resources/src/themes/HighContrast.theme.json) for the IntelliJ IDEA _High Contrast_ Theme.
 It may also help to review [themes available](https://plugins.jetbrains.com/search?headline=164-theme&tags=Theme) at the JetBrains Marketplace.